remythai/R-TYPE/README.md

 - **Modular game engine** based on **ECS (Entity Component System)**
 - Support for **up to 4 simultaneous players**

-Players can connect to a server, control their ships, shoot enemies, and face waves of opponents in real-time cooperative gameplay.
+Players can connect to a server, choose a game, control their character, shoot enemies or avoid obstacles, and face waves of opponents or obstacles in real-time cooperative gameplay.

 ---